 Legal Fact or Legal Fiction: Busting Common (or Uncommon) Law Myths

-Today I gave a presentation to my business group, North Haven BNI, and discussed common legal urban legends that exist in popular culture and unfortunately may be relied on by people in real legal situations.
-Here they are plus a few more.
+Many legal myths exist in popular culture and may unfortunately be relied on by people in real legal situations.
+Here are some classics plus a few more.
 Please leave any others that you might’ve heard in the comments below and I’ll respond to them.

 All laws are written.Not exactly.
 While all law exists in some sort of written record, much of it was made by courts (instead of by legislatures) and exists in court decisions.
 This is known as the common law.
 Many legal principles, including negligence and contract law exist only in the common law and cannot be found in statute.

 The United States Supreme Court is the final decider of all law in the United States.

 No. The U.S. Supreme Court has the final say over federal law and U.S. Constitutional questions.
 State supreme courts are the final arbiters of state issues.
 State cases may be reviewed by the U.S. Supreme Court only if they contain federal issues, such as criminal rights.

 Contracts must be in writing.

 No. An oral contract can be enforced unless there is a specific law (e.g. statute of frauds, Home Improvement Act) that requires that type of contract to be in writing to be enforceable.